Sadac/k8s/db-practice-docker-k8s/README.md

 Put in the ConfigMap the basic configuration data, and use the Secret to store the password for the database connection

 # Considerations
-1. I had issues connecting the dockerized docker with the dockerized minikube, so I had to run minikube with VirtualBox
+1. I had issues connecting the dockerized postgres with the dockerized minikube, so I had to run minikube with VirtualBox

 https://minikube.sigs.k8s.io/docs/drivers/